Should you visit Lisbon with kids? Of course you should!

 The elderly, disabled, pregnant women and people with children under two years old have the right to atendimento prioritário.
 This means that they get served first, or at least bumped to the head of the line.
 This is not just politeness, it is actually the law.
 So don’t feel you need to demure or wave off offers to let you “cut” in line at the supermarket, at ticket counters and even busy cafés or padarias (bread shops).
 Just smile, say obrigado in a general way to everyone, and go ahead…

 - If no one offers to let you go first, but there are more than 3-4 people ahead of you and the baby’s about to lose it, you can say “posso?” (“may I?” pronounced “POH-ssoo?”)–while holding the baby–and gesture to the front of the line.

 - In official settings (the airport, tickets for museums, etc.) there may be a specific line for atendimento prioritário.
 Ask a security guard or other employee for more information.

-- On the metro and trams there are reserved seats –usually upholstered in red–next to a sign on the window.
+- On the metro, buses and trams there are reserved seats–usually upholstered in red–next to a sign on the window.
 Don’t be shy about asking someone to get up if you need to (do use your “por favor“s, “obrigado“s and grateful smiles, of course).